Wendyf02/README-Generator/README.md

   * [Questions](#questions)

   ## Description
-  This app allows developers to create a professional README .md file in a clean efficient easy way
+  This app allows developer to create a professional Readme.md file in a clean efficient and easy way.

   ## Installation
-  This app inquire , fs util
+  must with npm

   ## Usage
   run in the terminal